 Contrary to its competitor Clean Master, which promises to speed up your smartphone, CCleaner doesn't force users to end processes; it’s offered as an option, but the final decision is up to the user.
 This type of feature, in fact, is a stopgap, since when you close all your apps and start another, the last one will, of course, run faster.
 Yet, this is just time-consuming because you'll have to open the other apps again when you want to use them.

 Don't make the mistake of believing that your smartphone will have 50-70% better performance after using a phone cleaner app.
 Sorry, but it's just not true.
-For this article, I tried looking within our community of Android users for the answer to the best way to remove excess data from an operating system and, to my surprise, I realized that our users manually clean their Android devices much more often than they use an app.
+For this article, I tried looking for the answer to the best way to remove excess data from an operating system and, to my surprise, I realized that our users manually clean their Android devices much more often than they use an app.

 However, in case you don't feel like doing the legwork, keep in mind that when you're choosing an app to remove unwanted files that are taking up space on your device, look for apps that give you information about your options and not just an optimization button.

 If you have an older smartphone and you just can't part ways with it yet, try rooting it, because the features on cleaning tools are much better on rooted phones.
 Also, take advantage of new features like Google Drive or Dropbox, as they can come in very handy.
-Also, if you can use an external memory device such as a microSD card, it could help save you some precious space.
+And, of course, if you can use an external storage device such as a microSD card, it could help save you some precious space.

 Lastly, always keep your device and phone cleaner updated, and if you're not using an app, remove it from the drawer.
 You can always download it again from the Play Store when you really need it.